rubenavaldez/Bamazon/README.md

 This App requires Node.js and MySQL.
 Please refer to dependencies for additional requirements.

+Begin by hosting your MySQL

+  // You host ip; if not localhost
+    host: localhost

+    // Your port; if not 3306
+    port: 3306,

+    // Your username
+    user: "root",

+    // Your password
+    password: [your password],
+    database: "bamazon_db"

+Update the javascript files to reflect your host port and password

+The database name must be "bamazon_db"

+Run the Bamazon.sql file in your MySQL

+Initiate node and install npm packages: mysql and inquirer

 For customer functions:

 Begin your input with "node bamazoncustomer.js"